 Food4Kids Waterloo Region began in September 2016, when we recognized that there was a gap in food security for children living throughout Waterloo Region, on weekends, and during the 84 days of school breaks.

 Starting in the dining room of our founder, we provided bags of nutritious food for 19 kids at 6 schools.
 With the volunteer and financial support of our incredible community, we have been able to increase our ability to meet the nutritional needs of vulnerable children.

-In 2019-20 in Waterloo Region over 570 children living with severe food insecurity will receive weekend support for 40 weeks while school operates.
-We also provide daily support during the 12 weeks (94 days) during Winter, Spring and Summer Breaks and during the 4 months when children could not attend school because of COVID-19.
+In 2019-20 in Waterloo Region over 570 children living with severe food insecurity received weekend support.
+We also provided daily support during the 12 weeks (84 days) during Winter, Spring and Summer Breaks and during the 4 months when children could not attend school because of COVID-19.